 1995 | Yellow painted steel

-Kazimoc XXIX is a colossal yellow-painted steel structure standing twenty-five feet high, ten feet wide, and thirteen feet long.
-It was created by artist Rodney Carroll in 1995 and was inspired by a particular sword movement used in ancient Japanese martial arts.
-According to Carroll, the sculpture represents flight, dance, music, and architecture in an attempt to explore how humans move through space.
-Each element has a specific connection to the other elements, all working together to push and pull the surrounding space and reflect human internal and external relationships.
+Kazimoc XXIX by Maryland artist Rodney Carroll is a monumental steel structure painted a bright yellow and standing twenty-five feet high.
+The curving form was exhibited in Hyatt Park at Reston Town Center on a concrete pad used for temporary public sculpture installations prior to the installation of Reston Rondo by Mary Ann Mears, the permanent public artwork installed there in 2012.
+According to the artist the work was inspired by a particular sword movement used in ancient Japanese martial arts and whose forms also represent flight, dance, music, and architecture in an attempt to explore how humans move through space.
+Each element has a specific connection to the other elements and work together to push and pull the surrounding space and reflect human internal and external relationships.

 Sponsored by Reston Town Center Association